Friday, March 24, 2023

 Democratizing Data in Your Organization

-The power data has to drive better business outcomes is becoming more and more evident.
+The power data has to drive better business outcomes is becoming increasingly evident.
 So, it makes sense why data analytics is becoming more central to enterprises’ overall strategies and goals.
-But how organizations are disseminating and harnessing data is also changing, as it is no longer mostly the domain of executives in the boardroom via specialized IT teams.
+However, how organizations are disseminating and harnessing data is also changing, as it is no longer mostly the domain of executives in the boardroom via specialized IT teams.

 Democratizing Data

-Rather, businesses realize the many benefits of opening up data access to a range of decision-makers at every level.
-Rather than relying on reports that trickle down from the top or require delivery by the data team, employees today, using the latest wave of data analytics tools, can ask their own questions and create their own dashboards based on their needs at the moment.
+Rather, businesses realize the many benefits of opening up data access to various decision-makers at every level.
+Rather than relying on reports that trickle down from the top or require delivery by the data team, employees today, using the latest wave of data analytics tools, can ask their questions and create their dashboards based on their current needs.

 Empowering employees with direct access to the data insights most relevant to their roles is known as democratizing data — opening up access to everyone rather than relying on a gatekept model in which a much smaller group of employees have access.

-Here’s more on why democratizing data is proving to be so important and how enterprises are actually taking steps to achieve this widespread access.
+Here’s more on why democratizing data is so important and how enterprises are taking steps to achieve this widespread access.

 How Enterprises Are Democratizing Data